18-2-SKKU-OSS/2018-2-OSS-E4/docs/v2.1/demo-automatic-cloud-migration.md

 Also, to keep track of the data files and logs for your cluster, you may want to create a new directory (e.g., `mkdir cloud-migration`) and start all your nodes in that directory.

-## Step 2.
-Start a 3-node cluster on "cloud 1"
+## Step 2. "cloud 1" 에서 3-노드 클러스터 시작하기

 If you've already [started a local cluster](start-a-local-cluster.html), the commands for starting nodes should be familiar to you.
 The new flag to note is [`--locality`](configure-replication-zones.html#descriptive-attributes-assigned-to-nodes), which accepts key-value pairs that describe the topography of a node.
 In this case, you're using the flag to specify that the first 3 nodes are running on cloud 1.